 Have you ever watched a James Bond movie?
 Who are we kidding, everyone has watched a James Bond movie at some point, right?
 Among all the gadgets agent 007 uses, there’s always a watch that’s a lot more than a watch.
 Yes, it tells the time, but it also does a host of other things, and such devices have started to become known by the name “spy watch”.
+Here’s the list of the top spy watch in the market nowadays!

-Now, today’s variant of a spy watch is often a watch that has some kind of built in camera inside.
+Now, today’s variant of a spy watch is often a watch that has some kind of built-in camera inside.
 It allows you to record footage when you leave it somewhere, as well as record audio whenever you want to.
 And while you can buy a spy watch if you want to, you can also go with a DIY variant.
 Now, let’s be honest, there’s a big chance that you won’t be able to hide a camera inside your watch, but you can still make it do a thing or two extra that might come in handy.

 That being said, there are two ways you can make a spy watch yourself.
 The first one is going to leave you with a non-functioning watch and little room for items, while the other one will still give you a functional watch, but is actually pretty massive.
 Which one you go for is up to you, so let’s take a look at both options.